-Landmark study reveals extent of challenges for people growing old in NI – and shows where’s safest
+Landmark study reveals extent of challenges for people growing old in Northern Ireland and show's where's safest

 The only charity focused on the abuse and neglect of older people in the UK has released a revolutionary Safer Ageing Index, in partnership with the Hallmark Foundation, which highlights the challenges people face when growing old in Northern Ireland – as well as ranking the safest areas by local council.

 Mid Ulster is revealed as the safest place to grow old; with Fermanagh and Omagh the safest from a crime perspective.
 Belfast residents aged over 65 48% more likely to be victims of crime.